J. D. Simo: Biography

-JD Simo born 1986 in Chicago.
+Simo was born in Chicago in 1985.

-As a guitarist, songwriter and producer/engineer, Simo has worked with the likes of Jack White (Beyoncé Lemonade sessions), Phil Lesh, James McCartney, Tommy Emmanuel, David Kahne, Cowboy Jack Clement, Dave Cobb, Paul Worley, George Porter, Anson Funderburgh, Peter Collins, Joe Bonamassa, Chris Isaak, Kirk Fletcher, Devon Allman, Samantha Fish and Tal Wilkenfelt.
-Baz Luhrmann used him on the soundtrack and score of the Elvis biopic.
-Every live guitar in the movie is played by JD.
-In the upcoming film about Bruce Springsteen's first album he has done a similar job.
+As a session guitarist, Simo has worked with Jack White (Beyoncé Lemonade sessions), Dolly Parton, Phil Lesh, James McCartney, Tommy Emmanuel, David Kahne, Cowboy Jack Clement, Dave Cobb, Paul Worley, George Porter, Anson Funderburgh, Peter Collins, Joe Bonamassa, Chris Isaak, Stevie Nicks, Kid Rock, Kirk Fletcher, Duane Betts, War and Treaty, Cody Johnson and Jay Buchanan among many others.

+Baz Luhrmann used him on the soundtrack and score of the Elvis biopic as well as the live documentary EPIC.
+For the Bruce Springsteen biopic “Deliver Me From Nowhere”, Simo played on the soundtrack as well as parts of the score and all of the on screen music portions.
+He also served as the on set music script supervisor and guitar coach to Jeremy Allen White.

-He is a former member of the Don Kelley Band (2007-2012), a historic house band at Robert’s Western World in Nashville, Tennessee; other alumni include Brent Mason, Troy Lancaster, Redd Volkaert, Johnny Hiland, Guthrie Trapp, Kenny Vaughan, Daniel Donato, Luke McQuery and bassist Dave Roe (Johnny Cash, Dwight Yoakam, John Mellencamp, John Prine), who recommended JD for the guitar slot.
+He is a former member of the Don Kelley Band (2007–2012), a historic house band at Robert's Western World in Nashville, Tennessee; other alumni include Brent Mason, Troy Lancaster, Redd Volkaert, Johnny Hiland, Guthrie Trapp, Kenny Vaughan, Daniel Donato, Luke McQuery and bassist Dave Roe (Johnny Cash, Dwight Yoakam, John Mellencamp, John Prine), who recommended Simo for the guitar slot.

 He was a member of the psychedelic rock band SIMO from 2012-2018.
 He has released four solo albums to date.